07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

-    model : name of model which the product belongs, color : name of the color of the product, category : name of the category of the product, size : name of the size of the product
+    model : name of model which the product belongs, color : name of the color of the product, category : name of the category of the product, size : name of the size of the product, unit : name of the unit of the product
 }

 - Params :